akarsh-prabhakara/Automata/README.md

 open;
 ```

 This command will start running the entire pipeline.
-The pipeline will take a [static image] (arena.jpg) and do the processing.
+The pipeline will take a [static image] (./arena.jpg) and do the processing.
 One can configure the pipeline to take feed from webcam too.

+## Contributors

+Akarsh Prabhakara
+Narendra Shivaraman